KhartesViewer/khartes/README.md

 But here are some general user-interface aspects that you should have gathered from the video.

-Each node that the user creates is added to a surface (the fragment) that is displayed in map view in the Fragment View.
+Each node that the user creates is added to a surface (the fragment);
+this surface is displayed in map view in the Fragment View.
 Of course, if the new nodes all form a line, only a line, rather than a surface, is shown in the Fragment view.
-Once the user begins creating nodes in a different data slice, a surface can be created, and this surface is shown in the Fragment View.
+Once the user creates nodes in more than one data slice, a surface can be created, and this surface is shown in the Fragment View.

 In each data slice, the fragment is drawn as a line; this represents the intersection between the fragment and the data slice.
 If any nodes lie on the plane of the slice, they are shown as red circles.
-When the cursor passes near a node, it turns from red to cyan.
+When the cursor passes near a node, the node turns from red to cyan.

-The color of the fragment line in the data slices, and the color of the triangular mesh in the Fragment View, are the color of the fragment, as shown in the Fragments tab in the Control Area (you won't actually see the Fragments tab in the video, since in the video only the Volumes tab is shown).
+The color of the fragment line in the data slices, and the color of the triangular mesh in the Fragment View, are the color of the fragment, as shown in the Fragments tab in the Control Area (you don't actually see the Fragments tab in the video, since in the video only the Volumes tab is shown).

-It is alomst time for you to begin creating your own fragment, but first you need to learn just a little about an advanced topic.
+It is almost time for you to begin creating your own fragment, but first you need to learn a little about the two user-interaction modes of khartes.

-This advanced topic would preferably be introduced later in the tutorial, but you need to be alerted to it now, in case you run into it by accident.
+This topic would preferably be introduced later in the tutorial, but you need to be alerted to it now, in case you run into it by accident.

+## Normal Mode and Add-Node Mode

+Khartes has
-**Advanced topic that needs to be introduced now**:  Khartes has two modes of user interaction in the data slices and the fragment
+two modes of user interaction in the data views:
-view: "normal" mode, and "add-node" mode.
-In normal mode, the cursor usually looks like a hand (unless it is near a node), and to add a node, you need to hold down the shift key (so the cursor turns into crosshairs) before pressing the left mouse button.
+"normal" mode, and "add-node" mode.
+In normal mode, the cursor usually looks like a hand (unless it is near a node), and to add a node, you need to hold down the shift key, so the cursor turns into crosshairs, before pressing the left mouse button.

 In "add-node" mode, things are reversed.
 The cursor always takes the form of crosshairs, and to add a node, you simply need to